prernalele/100-days-of-code/r1-log.md

 Finding a bit challenging to make the light mode theme work the way it should.
 I am passing the theme not as props but using useContext.
 But the way I am doing isn't DRY so far.
 commit: https://github.com/prernalele/countries-api-main/commit/b65817c34346bd7932300d29d0ccdca2d720cf5b
 Thoughts/TODOs :
-The light theme is all over the place currently and would need some fixing.
+1. The light theme is all over the place currently and would need some fixing.
+2. May be I can revisit the tutorial and see what I might be missing.
+3. Observed some other bugs with search bar.
+4. Need to fix the Filter as well
+5. The theme should also be saved so it doesn't go away if the user refreshes the page.